 Nació en 1975 en Waterville, Maine, donde vive en la actualidad.
 Su primera novela, Dios ha muerto (2007; Seix Barral, 2010), ha sido galardonada con el Young Lions Fiction Award de la New York Public Library y el Addison M. Metcalf Award de la American Academy of Arts and Letters, y ha sido elegida Libro destacado del año por los periódicos San Francisco Chronicle y Richmond Post Dispatch.
 Su segunda novela, Everything Matters (2008; de próxima publicación en Seix Barral), será lanzada próximamente en 12 países.
 Los relatos de Ron Currie han sido publicados en diversas revistas y antologías, como Alaska Quarterly Review, The Sun, Ninth Letter, Swink, The Southeast Review, Glimmer Train, Willow Springs, The Cincinnati Review, Harpur Palate y New Sudden Fiction.

-Recibe novedades de RON CURRIE directamente en tu email
+Recibe novedades de Ron Currie directamente en tu email

 In infancy, Junior Thibodeaux is encoded with a prophesy: a comet will obliterate life on Earth in 36 years.
 Alone in this knowledge, he comes of age in rural Maine grappling with the question: Does